 This task describes how to detect anomalies during a performance test run.

 Note: Granularity options differ depending on whether you are viewing graphs during runtime or in offline view.
 In offline view (available in online and offline graphs), you can select any granularity range down to a minimum of three minutes.
 In runtime view (online graphs only), you are limited to several predefined granularities.

 Open the online graphs pane in the lower section of the Performance Test Run page.
 For details, see Graphs view.

 To detect anomalies in offline results, open the offline results view.
-For details, see View test results offline.
+For details, see View finished test run results offline.

 Identify monitors that encountered anomalies.